myu-jiku/pynary/README.md

 a small subset of python objects is supported (by default).
 Currently this
 includes:
 - 16 bit unsigned integers
-- strings of any length
-- lists of any size containing any other type
-- dictionaries of any size
+- str
+- list
+- dict
 - NoneType
+- bool
+- 32 bit float (double)
+- tuple
+- set

 Additional types can be supported with a [custom decoder and encoder](#modifying-the-decoder-and-encoder).